w3cping/blog-posts/privacy-anti-patterns.md

 <abbr title="Privacy Interest Group">PING</abbr> is an
 [Interest Group](https://www.w3.org/2019/Process-20190301/#GroupsWG) with
-the mission of improving privacy in Web standards, so that Web users can be confident that they can use the Web without putting their privacy at risk.
+the mission of improving privacy in Web standards, so that Web users can be more confident that using the Web won't put their privacy at risk.

 PING tries to improve web privacy in several ways, including: